How to Go Big at Disney Parks Without Going Broke

 Tour the free areas

-To save on a day's worth of park passes, spend a day walking through the resort hotels and Disney Springs (formerly Downtown Disney).
-"It's almost like being in one of the parks," says Ford.
-He suggests taking the free boat ride across the main lake, then spending time strolling through the marquee hotels like the Grand Floridian and the Contemporary.
-During the holidays, all of those joints go big on Christmas: lights, giant trees, and Christmas shows (the one at Disney Springs enlists 300 drones).
-"It's all a great distraction," Ford says, "and a wonderful way to disengage."
+To save on park passes, spend a day walking through the resort hotels and Disney Springs (formerly Downtown Disney).
+"It's almost like being in one of the parks," Ford says.
+He suggests taking the free boat ride across the main lake, then spending time strolling through the marquee hotels like the Victorian-inspired Grand Floridian and the Contemporary Resort.
+During the holidays, all of these joints go big with lights, giant trees, and Christmas shows.
+As for the evening fireworks show at Magic Kingdom, you also don’t need to be in the park to catch the action.
+The beaches around the Seven Seas Lagoon at the Polynesian Village Resort and the Grand Floridian offer fantastic views.
+And, if you time it right, you can watch the fireworks on the ferry back from the Ticket and Transportation Center.

 Nothing groundbreaking here, but staying at one of the hotels that surrounds the park can save literally thousands of dollars on a longer trip.
 And while these hotels all offer shuttles, Ford suggests renting a car, since the shuttles are often painfully crowded and stop at multiple parks and hotels en route.
-The added expense, even with parking, is still less than staying at an on-property hotel.
-And still allows you to make the most of your visit.
+But there’s a loophole: you can still stay on-site but not be in a Disney-branded hotel.
+Marriott and Hilton have properties there.
+Both Marriott and Hilton have hotels here (you can walk to Epcot from the Swan and Dolphin hotels, which are Marriott properties), and even use your points for free or reduced rooms.
+Some hotels even offer discounts for certain professions, like first responders and teachers.
+Florida residents and annual pass holders also get pretty sweet discounts of up to 30% off rooms.